 - In the two weeks leading up to Prime Day, customers shopped from small businesses across all 50 U.S. states, with small businesses included in the promotion in Utah, California, and New Jersey seeing the biggest sales per capita.

-Prime Day 2019 was once again the largest shopping event in Amazon history with more than one million deals exclusively for Prime members.
+For the first time ever, Prime Day ran for a full 48 hours.
+Prime Day 2019 was the largest shopping event at the time in Amazon history with more than one million deals exclusively for Prime members.
 Over the two days of Prime Day, sales surpassed the previous Black Friday and Cyber Monday combined.

 Prime Day 2019 highlights